EU Leaders Hunker Down To Clinch Virus Rescue - UrduPoint

 EU Leaders Hunker Down To Clinch Virus Rescue

-Germany's Chancellor Angela Merkel turned 66 on Friday and, as she and her 26 colleagues began this first in-person summit since February, they exchanged elbow bumps instead of handshakes and exchanged gifts.
+Germany's Chancellor Angela Merkel turned 66 on Friday and as she and her colleagues began this first in-person summit since February, they gave her gifts and exchanged elbow bumps instead of handshakes.

 But the high spirits quickly turned sombre once the talks began, with leaders taking their places in an EU headquarters with reduced staff and social distancing imposed.